KanjiuAkuma/UltimateWallpaper-2.0/README.md

 # Ultimate Wallpaper
 Wallpaper for Wallpaper Engine

+If you came here from the Steam Workshop see the Workshop section at the end.

 # Requirements
 - Windows with x86_64 architecture
 - OpenGL Version 330 or higher